Purdue University Office of Admissions logo

 Purdue admits to individual majors.
 Transfer students must meet Purdue's overall transfer criteria, as well as any major-specific requirements.
 Before you apply, check the closed programs page to confirm this major is open to transfer students.
 If it is, refer to the information below for major-specific transfer criteria.

-Please be advised, Nursing is currently closed to transfer students.
+Please be advised, nursing is currently closed to transfer students.

 Contact Information